-If you suffer from a workplace injury, you can access lost wages and payment of medical expenses through the Workers' Compensation scheme.
+If you suffer from a workplace injury, you can access lost wages and payment of medical expenses through the Victorian Workers’ Compensation scheme.

 What is a WorkCover claim?